Pathway Tools Installation Guide -- Linux and MacOS X (Intel only)

 Step-By-Step Guide

-2. Download the Pathway Tools distribution file.
+3. Download the Pathway Tools distribution file.
 Safari users note: You must download the file with Control-Mouseclick, and select "Download Linked File" from the popup.

 These files are of the form

-where [version] is 13.0 for this release, [platform] is "macosx", and [edition] could be "collaborator", "nav-path-ed-tier1" and so on.
+where [version] is the version you downloaded, for example 24.0, [platform] is "macosx", and [edition] could be "collaborator", "tier1" and so on.
 An example would be

 The URLs pointing to these distributions can be found in the confirmation email that is sent after signing the license agreement.
 Please retain this email, as the same URLs will be used for every new release.
 Please also ensure that the correct distribution is selected for your specific platform.